Confidence. Empowerment. Motivation.

 “When MARC found me, I was a very naïve college student,” Silvia Bigatti, a MARC graduate and current university professor, wrote in a 2017 letter of support submitted as part of an SDSU request for renewed funding from NIH.

-“I was a recent Latino immigrant, non-traditional student, mother of two, and the first in my family to attend college in the U.S. … I am quite sure that without the encouragement I received through MARC, I would not have pursued graduate education and then a research career,” said Bigatti.
+“I was a […] non-traditional student, mother of two, and the first in my family to attend college in the U.S. … I am quite sure that without the encouragement I received through MARC, I would not have pursued graduate education and then a research career,” said Bigatti.
 “MARC not only gave me the tools to succeed, but also convinced me that I could.”

-Throughout the years, MARC has benefited from the efforts of dedicated faculty and staff: Cathie Atkins, former College of Sciences associate dean, has led the program since its inception.
-And Thelma Chavez, who has worked as MARC’s program coordinator for nearly 27 years.
+Over the years, MARC has benefited from the efforts of dedicated faculty and staff: Cathie Atkins, former College of Sciences associate dean, has led the program since its inception, and Thelma Chavez, former MARC’s program coordinator for nearly 27 years, has been a key figure in supporting student’s academic journeys.

-During that time, she’s seen the impact the program has on students, many of whom go on to careers as successful researchers, faculty, doctors and scientists who work in medical and biotech industries.
+During that time, she has witnesses the program’s lasting impact on students – many of whom go on to become successful researchers, faculty, doctors, and scientists in medical and biotech industries.
 Since 1997, 20 MARC participants have received prestigious and competitive National Science Fellowships to further their research studies through doctoral education.

 “The most rewarding aspect of working with students has been the opportunity to get to know them and assist them in reaching their goals here at SDSU and beyond,” Chavez said.